xemuliam/docker-dbt/README.md

 ========

-Also please be informed that **since DBT version 1.7.8, the tagging for my images have been changed**.
+Also please be informed that **since DBT version 1.7.8, the tagging for my images has been changed**.

 Now the fully qualified tag looks like this:
 ```